 Since 2003 I’ve facilitated these programmes as a coach, workshop leader and speaker, in one-to-one and group settings, in-person and remotely.

-The books, stories and case studies I write and the resources I create are crafted to help people self-direct their WorkLife learning needs.
+The books, stories and case studies I write and the lessons and other resources I create are crafted to help people self-direct their WorkLife learning needs.

 The focus of my work begins by helping people identify a WorkLife path that’s true to their core values, purpose, and motivation.
 This is followed through by creating meaningful short and long-term WorkLife plans while enabling self-directing, self-coaching, and self-leadership to drive these plans.